Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum Fourier Transform from Oscillator Evolution

-\textbf{Performance:} Consider first the complexity of this QFT protocol, the bulk of which is due to the use of non-Abelian AD/DA conversion.
-As per the performance bounds in Sec.~\ref{ssec:ST_Non_Abelian_QSP}, the gate count scales as $\mathcal{O}(n+a)$, and the time complexity as $\mathcal{O}(\Delta 2^{n+a})$.
-Next, by summing the infidelities suffered at Step 3 and Step 7, we find the overall fidelity of this QFT protocol is simply $1-\mathcal{O}(1/2^a)$, which is maximized in the limit of a large number of ancilla qubits.
+Similarly, using the non-Abelian QSP AD/DA conversion protocol to perform the QFT, we have: \begin{restatable}[QFT from Oscillator Evolution and AD/DA Conversion Via Non-Abelian QSP]{theorem}{qft_non_Abelian} Using AD/DA conversion via hybrid non-Abelian QSP , oscillator evolution, and additional bosonic gates one can realize the quantum Fourier transform of an $n$ qubit state with fidelity $1 - \mathcal{O}(1/2^a)$, gate complexity $\mathcal{O}(n+a)$, and time complexity $\mathcal{O}(\Delta 2^{n+a})$, where $a$ is the number of ancilla qubits and $\Delta$ is a spacing parameter. \end{restatable} Here the fidelity is maximized in the limit of many ancilla qubits, which also increases the gate and time complexity.

-In summary, this has proven the following theorem: \begin{restatable}[QFT from Oscillator Evolution and AD/DA Conversion Via Non-Abelian QSP)]{theorem}{qft_non_Abelian} Using AD/DA conversion via hybrid non-Abelian QSP , oscillator evolution, and additional bosonic gates one can realize the quantum Fourier transform of an $n$ qubit state with fidelity $1 - \mathcal{O}(1/2^a)$, gate complexity $\mathcal{O}(n+a)$, and time complexity $\mathcal{O}(\Delta 2^{n+a})$, where $a$ is the number of ancilla qubits and $\Delta$ is a spacing parameter. \end{restatable}
+Lastly, we note that these protocols can also be used to implement the inverse QFT, which acts as $U_{\text{QFT}}^\dag |\textbf{y} \rangle_Q = \frac{1}{\sqrt{2^n}} \sum_{\mathbf{x}} e^{-2\pi i xy/2^n} |\mathbf{x}\rangle_Q $.
+Because the inverse QFT differs from the ordinary QFT by only the sign of the phases, it can be implemented through our protocol by instead performing an inverse free evolution $F^\dag$ on the CV mode.
+This corresponds to a phase space rotation by $-\pi/2$, and introduces the appropriate phases necessary to reconstruct the inverse QFT.
+The associated error is equivalent to the infidelity incurred in the forward QFT implementation.